Animalia (TV series): APRA-AGSC Awards

-Other merchandise
+Merchandise

+PorchLight Entertainment owned worldwide licensing and merchandising rights to the series while BBC Worldwide handled the UK, Australia and New Zealand.

 In 2008, BBC Children's Books and the Penguin Group published four books by Mandy Archer based on the series: the Animalia Colouring Book, the Animalia Sticker Activity Book, plus two storybooks, Animalia: Hello, we must be going and Animalia: Goodbye, we must be staying which were based upon the first and second episodes of the same name and adapted from the scripts by Tom Ruegger.
 All four books have text and design by Children's Character Books and all but the colouring book are heavily illustrated with colour screenshots from the series.